recoverycompanion/reco/docs/index.md

     </a>
 </p>

+## Request a Live Demo
+If you would like a live demo, please reach out to <reco.recovery.companion@gmail.com>.

-## Key Project Impact
+# Key Project Impact
-- **Improved Data Accuracy:** The summarization engine minimizes human error and provides consistent, relevant information for healthcare providers.
+RECO provides three key benefits that address current pain points in post-discharge heart failure management:
 - **Enhanced Decision-Making:** Doctors receive concise summaries, facilitating quicker and better-informed clinical decisions.
 - **Scalability:** The system allows for the management of larger patient volumes without overburdening healthcare providers.
 - **Patient Engagement:** Studies show and patients agree: the chatbot is easier and more straightforward than traditional forms.

-## Learn More
+# Learn More

-## Request a Live Demo
-If you would like a live demo, please reach out to <reco.recovery.companion@gmail.com>.
+For further details, visit <https://www.slideshare.net/secret/FWIu2e4jjTyvmL> for a more detailed presentation.

-## Team
+# Team
 RECO is a capstone project developed by a team of us at the University of California, Berkeley as part of our Master of Information and Data Science program.

 <table>